meghanasrividya/IaC_with_Ansible/README.md

 # IaC_with_Ansible
 ![image](https://user-images.githubusercontent.com/97250268/201668955-ebfa816e-04ae-48ee-81ed-898e53150920.png)

+# What is Iac?

+- Infrastructure as code is the process of managing and provisioning computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.

+# What is Configuration Management?
+- Configuration Management is the process of maintaining systems, such as computer hardware and software, in a desired state.
+Configuration Management (CM) is also a method of ensuring that systems perform in a manner consistent with expectations over time.

+# What is Orchestration?
+- Orchestration is the automated configuration, management, and coordination of computer systems, applications, and services.
+Orchestration helps IT to more easily manage complex tasks and workflows.

 # What is Ansible?
 -Ansible is a push-based Infrastructure as code (IaC) that provides a user-friendly domain-specific language so we can define the architecture as per desire in a declarative way.
 - The term push-based signifies that Ansible utilizes SSH to communicate among the machine executing Ansible and the machines where the configurations are being applied.